OMerkel/pebble-samples/README.md

 All rights reserved.

-Logos and trademarks belong to their respective owners.
+Brands, logos and trademarks belong to their respective owners.

 # Credits to